personal email: hdavid.stern @ gmail.com

 3700 West 103rd Street

-David Stern was the founder and principal of Maximize Information, a firm
+David Stern was Associate Dean for Public Services at the Milner Library of Illinois State University.
+Previously, he was the founder and principal of Maximize Information, a firm

 specializing in advanced information discovery techniques, enhancing

 leading organizational reviews and project management initiatives to find

 service quality improvements.
 Prior to this consulting experience, he was the Associate University Librarian